-Dr. Dan Plesch developed the Strategic Concept for Removal of Arms and Proliferation with a group of experts based on decades of success as a policy entrepreneur in disarmament and weapons control.
+Dr Dan Plesch developed the Strategic Concept for Removal of Arms and Proliferation with a group of experts based on decades of success as a policy entrepreneur in disarmament and weapons control.
 Having been part of founding coalitions that produced the UN Programme of Action on Small Arms and Light Weapons and the Codes of Conduct on the Arms Trade that led to the ATT.
-Previously he initiated advocacy to include war planes in the Conventional Armed Forces in Europe Treaty, uncovered and help prevent the deployment of US artillery fired H bombs to Germany and organised transatlantic cooperation to secure the Comprehensive Nuclear Test Ban.
-He has given expert testimony to the US Congress and UK Parliament and his research has featured in a wide range of news media.
-In 1986 he created the British American Security Information Council and was subsequently senior fellow at the Royal United Services Institute.
+Previously he initiated advocacy to include war planes in the Conventional Armed Forces in Europe Treaty, uncovered and helped prevent the deployment of US artillery fired H bombs to Germany and organised transatlantic cooperation to secure the Comprehensive Nuclear Test Ban.

 The event will be chaired by Henrietta Wilson.
 Henrietta combines policy-relevant research with university teaching and academic-related contracts.
 Her research explores technical and political challenges associated with arms control, non-proliferation and disarmament of weapons of mass destruction, and has resulted in diverse outputs which have impacted on real-world policy-making.
 Her current teaching commitments are at the University of Bristol, and include delivering content on politics and international relations to undergraduate politics and sociology students.